bradyjoslin/assembllm/README.md

 - **ANALYSIS**: Provide a deeper understanding of the topic.
 - **WRITER**: Compose a detailed blog post based on the research.

 This script demonstrates how you can chain multiple LLM commands together, leveraging `assembllm` to process and transform data through each stage.
-This approach offers an alternative to the built-in task feature for those who prefer using Bash scripts.
+This approach offers an alternative to the built-in workflow feature for those who prefer using Bash scripts.

 ## Plugins